liguowang/liguowang.github.io/research.md

 # Research Interests
 ---------------------

-### Bioinformatics tools/algorithms development
+### Bioinformatics development and collaborative researh

-Develop bioinformatics tools and analytic approaches to analyze next generation sequencing data including genomic, epigenomic and transcriptomic data.
-At the same time, we actively collaborate with biologists and physician scientists working on prostate cancer, kidney cancer, central nervous system (CNS) tumors and other diseases.
+ Develop bioinformatics tools and analytic approaches to analyze next-generation sequencing data including genomic, epigenomic, and transcriptomic data.
+At the same time, we actively collaborate with biologists and physician-scientists working on prostate cancer, kidney cancer, central nervous system (CNS) tumors, and other diseases.

 We have developed many useful tools to analyze and visualize high dimensional biomedical data .
 These tools have been widely used by academic institutions and industries, and have been